vitaminjs/vitamin/README.md

     posts: function () {
       // if the foreign key is not provided,
-      // vitamin will use the parent mapper name suffixed by '_id',
+      // vitamin will use the parent model name suffixed by '_id',
       // as a foreign key in the `posts` table, in this case `author_id` return this.hasMany('post')
     }